 We offer introductory and continuing classes that focus on Mussar texts, theology and practice.
 Students commit for a semester at a time; a complete curriculum is offered over a period of four years.

 CCM classes are offered to students world-wide through a distance-learning video platform.
-In-person classes are held in the greater Philadelphia area (Center City, Germantown, the Philadelphia suburbs, and South Jersey) and in various parts of the country, including California and Oregon.
 Each class is divided into a shi’ur or lesson, and a va’ad or group work.

 Seeds of Mussar

-For those who want an introduction to Mussar theology and practice, Seeds of Mussar is a two-session introduction that can be tailored for your synagogue or havurah.
+For those who want an introduction to Mussar theology and practice, Seeds of Mussar is a four to five session class introduction that can be tailored for your synagogue or havurah.
 For more information, contact us.

 Our Four-Year Curriculum